react-navigation/react-navigation.github.io/docs/navigating-without-navigation-prop.md

 NavigationService.navigate('ChatScreen', { userName: 'Lucy' });
 ```

 In `NavigationService`, you can create your own navigation actions, or compose multiple navigation actions into one, and then easily reuse them throughout your application.
-When writing tests, you may mock the navigation functions, and make assertions on whether the correct functions are called, with the correct paramaters.
+When writing tests, you may mock the navigation functions, and make assertions on whether the correct functions are called, with the correct parameters.